EAGLECREST SKI AREA

 This prohibition includes drones used for filming or videotaping, as well as any drone use by media or journalists, above or within Eaglecrest boundaries.
 This prohibition on drone operations or use extends to any drones launched or operated from Eaglecrest property, as well as drones launched from private property outside of the Eaglecrest boundaries.

-Please contact General Manager, Dave Scanlan, if you have any questions or if you seek prior authorization to operate any aerial drones.
+Please contact General Manager, Craig Cimmons, if you have any questions or if you seek prior authorization to operate any aerial drones.
 Any authorized operation of aerial drones may be governed by the Federal Aviation Administration (FAA) rules and regulations, local law enforcement, as well as those policies separately established by Eaglecrest, which may include certification, training, insurance coverage, indemnification requirements, and waivers or releases of liability.

 Any violation of this policy may involve suspension of skiing or snowboarding privileges and the confiscation of any drone equipment.
 Violators may be subject to any damages, including, but not limited to, damages for violations of privacy and/or physical or personal injuries or property damage, as well as regulatory fines and legal fees.